For years I have followed Jen Schmidt on her blog, Balancing Beauty, and Bedlam.

 Just Open the Door: How One Invitation Can Change a Generation is a book you need to add to your reading list.

 Actually, it’s a book you’ll want to dig into with your book club, women’s ministry team, and Bible study group too!
-And you could win a copy!
-(Details at bottom of the post!)

 Just Open the Door is not just another book on entertaining or reaching out to your neighbors.
 It goes deeper, digging into the scriptures and examining the impact and legacy that can happen when we open our physical and metaphorical door.